sumitst05/Cosmic-Dodge/README.md

 ## Getting Started
 To run the game, you will need to have Java 8 or higher installed on your computer.

-1. Download the source code from the repository
+1. Download the source code from the repository and cd to Cosmic-Dodge/src
 2. Compile the code using the `javac CosmicDodge.java` command.
 3. Run the game using the `java CosmicDodge` command.